 If you close your eyes and shut out the exterior world, are you then paying more quality attention to your inner world?
 To your thoughts and fears, try it and see for yourself.

-Using sound to talk to the therapist can help some people feel more relaxed and less self-conscious.
+Using sound to talk to the therapist can help people feel more relaxed and less self-conscious.
 Not being seen can help you feel more secure and more in tune with what is more important.

 Use a temporary email address.

 Using a temporary throwaway email address will help you hide your online identity.
 Lots of people use them to avoid hackers and scammers when buying from online shops or when joining websites or forums.
-I have provided some examples of temporary email services.
+I have Provided some examples of temporary email services.